introgreek/introgreek.github.io/docs/textbook/05-verbs-2/perfect.md

 Be aware that the tips and rules in this section are meant mainly to help you identify a perfect tense verb when you're looking at it.
 You will not be expected to memorize these rules or to generate a fourth or fifth principal part solely from looking at a first principal part, but being aware of reduplication and other perfect tense markers can help you identify a verb's meaning and form more easily.

-The **perfect tense** in any voice will usually exhibit one tense marker: **reduplication**.
+The **perfect tense** in any voice will usually exhibit at least one tense marker: **reduplication**.
 Like an augment, **reduplication** affects the beginning of the verb stem, depending on the letter(s) that the verb stem begins with.
 However, unlike an augment, **reduplication cannot be removed or undone from a perfect tense stem**.
 This will be important when considering perfect infinitives, participles, and finite forms in the subjunctive or optative, especially since reduplication in some contexts can look like an augment.

 There are four kinds of **reduplication**: